All Episodes

 Exactly.

-Well, if they really want it to affect some sort of Uh you know, the the the first lady is over in Senegal.
+You know, the first lady is over in Senegal.

 She grew up just like they are.

-She grew up with no money, she grew up with parents that weren't educated, she grew up with parents and people who thought going to school was a waste of time and it was too much.
+She grew up with parents and people who thought going to school was a waste of time and it was too much.

-She's telling these kids that she knows exactly what they're going through in Senegal, because she was raised just like they are.
+She's telling these kids that she knows exactly what they're going through in Senegal because she was raised just like they are.

-Well, even the NFL itself took on her cause with their play 60 stuff and their get fit and their get away from the video machines and all that.
+Well, even the NFL itself took on her cause with their Play 60 stuff and their get fit and their get away from the video machines and all that.

-If if they really wanted to affect any sort of change with gun violence, I don't mean gun laws.
+If they really wanted to affect any sort of change with gun violence, I don't mean gun laws.

-They would start from the top down and do something for these inner cities.
+I mean the gun violence, they would start from the top down and do something for these inner cities.

-What, with the commit commissioner?
+What, with the commissioner?

-Why wouldn't he why shouldn't he get on board?
+Why shouldn't he get on board?

-He's on board with the within the program.
+He's on board with the program.

-Well, he they need to affect these players.
+Well, they need to affect these players.

 And then it would trickle through.

-I have to take a break.
+I'm only to, I have to take a break.

 Look, Lisa, thank you.

-We'll be back, folks.
+Seriously, we'll be back, folks.

 Don't go away.

-And now they're saying that Aaron Hernandez, Boston officials, the cops, uh, Aaron Hernandez might be involved in a double murder.
+And now they're saying that Aaron Hernandez, Boston officials, the cops, Aaron Hernandez might be involved in a double murder.

-Mast majority of these guns are legal.
+Vast majority of these guns are legal.

 You literally can't win talking about it.